noord-hollandsarchief/image-compare/README.md

 - Features

 ## Installation
-Step-by-step instructions on how to install and set up your project.
+Step-by-step instructions on how to install and set up the project.

 ### Clone the repository
 ```bash